saksoy-engits/DummyApp/README.md

 ### **Where is the Build Directory for Submodules Defined?**
 - We do not manually set a separate build directory for `MyLib`.
 - Instead, we include `MyLib` using `add_subdirectory(${MYLIB_DIR})` in `CMakeLists.txt` of **MyApp**.
-- This means that MyLib is c**ompiled inside the same CMake build directory as MyApp.**
+- This means that MyLib is **compiled inside the same CMake build directory** as MyApp.

 ### **How Does This Work?**
 When we run: